Before you continue to use RealWealth

 No taxes on military retirement income pay.
 Other retirement pensions can be exempt from taxable income up to $6,000.

-Pension from the military is completely exempt from taxes.
+Pension from the military is entirely exempt from taxes.

 Military retirement pay in the state of Hawaii is fully tax-exempt.